technojam/pre-membership-task-2k19/VUI/Task 1/README.md

 - #### Add training phrases like:
 1. "capital of up"
 2. "tell me capital of up"
-3. "can you tell me capital of ap"
+3. "can you tell me capital of up"
 4. "up"
 5. "what is the capital of uttar pradesh"
 - Save